 3. CATEDRAL SÉ DE LISBOA

 First stop on the way up, you can find the Lisbon Cathedral.
 Known as Sé de Lisboa or Santa Maria Maior de Lisboa, this is the oldest temple in town.
-Although the diocese of the city was created in the IV century, it remained empty while the moors occupied Lisbon (from the VIII to the XII century).
+Although the diocese of the city was created in the 4th century, it remained empty while the moors occupied Lisbon (from the 8th to the 12th century).
 After reconquering the city in 1147, King Afonso Henriques ordered the construction of the church on the site where the moors built the main mosque of Lisbon.
 It was originally built in the Romanesque architecture style at the time though later it underwent many transformations and restorations adding characteristics of the Gothic (e.g. the ambulatory) and the Baroque (e.g. the decoration of the altars and chancel) styles.
 A recently carried out work restored the cathedral to its medieval aspect and found signs of the Roman, Arab and medieval times under the central courtyard and cloister.
 The entrance is free of charge.

 Opening hours - daily from 9 a.m. - 7 p.m. | Admission - free of charge

 If you are not really into old churches, you can stay in the tram 28E till the Miradouro Santa Luzia stop.
 This landscaped terrace offers a breathtaking view to the iconic Alfama neighborhood and the river Tagus and hosts a small garden ornate with azulejo tiles of different patterns and two azulejo panels depicting important moments of the city's history.
 Around this area there are some bars and kiosks offering cocktails, snacks and, most importantly, charming terraces to relax and have a break.

 5. RUA DA GALE